rappegroup/opium-docs/docs/source/introduction.rst

 .. note::
    OPIUM is tested using `Intel <https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html>`_ FORTRAN and C compilers.
-Although attempts have been made to made to allow it to be compatible with other compullers like GNU, CRAY, or NVIDIA, there is no guarntee that outputs would align exactly.
+Although attempts have been made to made to allow it to be compatible with other compilers like GNU, CRAY, or NVIDIA, there is no guarantee that outputs would align exactly.

 If the above does not work, you can also try: